 4) Mute conversations

 Finally, perhaps the most essential part of Slack is the ability to send Gifs!
-Look, there’s only so much emojis can do to truly relate how you’re feeling about that big win.
+Look, there are only so many emojis can do to truly relate to how you’re feeling about that big win.
 So for those times when you just need that little something extra, “/giphy” The Office Champagne gif to let your colleagues know how you really feel.